Tube Volume Calculator

 What does this calculator measure?

-It calculates the volume of the material making up the tube wall — not the hollow interior.
-To find the interior volume, use our cylinder volume calculator with the inner radius r and length h.
+It calculates the volume of the material making up the tube wall, not the hollow interior.
+To find the interior volume, use the cylinder volume calculator with the inner radius r and length h.

 What if I know the wall thickness instead of the inner radius?